Is A Plymouth Pilot Right For You?

 • Covering long distances quickly on a regular basis

 On that last point: Plymouth Pilots do not have self-draining cockpits.
 Water drains to the bilge and is pumped out.
 That is a deliberate design decision, not an oversight.
 A non-self-draining layout allows for a lower, deeper cockpit with a better centre of gravity and more usable space.
-The boats are fitted with manual bilge pumps as standard, and an automatic electric pump can be added.
+The boats are fitted with manual bilge pumps as standard and an automatic electric pump can be added.
 It is worth understanding the difference before comparing boats on specification alone.

 The keel, the skeg, and taking the ground

-This opens up a genuinely useful range of moorings, particularly in tidal harbours and drying creeks where berth costs tend to be lower and availability higher.
+This opens up a genuinely useful range of moorings, particularly in tidal harbours and drying creeks where berth costs tend to be lower and availability better.
 For the right owner in the right location, it is a significant practical advantage.

 Solo boating and ease of handling

 Visibility from the helm is good across the range.
-The boats can be configured to suit single-handed use, and many owners manage mooring, launching, and recovery without assistance.
-For someone new to boat ownership, the predictable handling builds confidence without demanding a high level of experience from the outset.
+The sideways bench seat arrangement in the cuddy, rather than a forward-facing position, gives a clear view of the cockpit and over the bow without twisting around.
+The boats can be configured to suit single-handed use, and many owners manage mooring, launching and recovery without assistance.

 New to boating or returning after a gap?